bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

   - only nearby servers are valid

 webstorm screen glitch / text? https://codepen.io/Juxtopposed/pen/MWPmaww ?

-- ub3r_l4byr1nth server

-  - treasure chests in maze?
-  - traps or monsters in maze?

 - server that returns yes/no in its failure response